CutmanMike/twitchy-doom/README.md

 Next, you will need a directory on your computer with a single file in it called STREAM.txt.
 This file will be written to by the chatbot, and read by GZDoom.
 You do not need to touch this file after creating it.

 Finally, your GZDoom launcher should add this folder to its list of external files (For example: ZDL has a folder+ button), along with the TwitchyDoom pk3 file.
-You're now ready to begin customzing the bot.
+You're now ready to begin customizing the bot.

 To confirm everything is set up, boot up GZDoom and walk forward.
 You should see a message confirming the game is working.
 If you don't get a message, TwitchyDoom pk3 is missing.
 If you get an error, your launcher is not pointing to the STREAM.txt folder correctly.